vgthecoder/arduino-midi-player/README.md

 ~
 If one isn't listed, use [loopMIDI](https://www.tobias-erichsen.de/software/loopmidi.html).
 Open loopMIDI and click on the plus sign.
-Select that midi port you just created, and select it Hairless MIDI<->Serial Bridge's MIDI In dropdown.
+Select that midi port you just created, and select it in [Hairless MIDI<->Serial Bridge](https://projectgus.github.io/hairless-midiserial/)'s MIDI In dropdown.
 You can now select that output port in your midi software.

 ![midiloop](https://i.ibb.co/CBfkc5s/s.jpg)